osama-ammar/Segmentator/README_single_viewer.md

-## Sega
+# Segmentator
+- Simple Image segmentation app that includes :

-- Simple UI for many image segmentation techniques
+    - UNET for Chest s X-Ray segmentation
+    - Mobile SAM ( a light  version of SAM )
+    - Med SAM (coming soon..)
+    - 3D Segmentation utilities (coming soon..)

 ## How to use